apognu/kvlogger/README.md

 ### Optional features

-By default, the date used is printed as the number of seconds since UNIX epoch.
+By default, the date used is printed as the number of milliseconds since UNIX epoch.
 You can opt in the use of more complex (and human readable) formats by enabling the `datetime` feature in `Cargo.toml`:

 ```toml
 [dependencies]